antonsolomko/snooker-andy/README.md

 There are three types of games, according to their importance and effect on ratings.

 * **Major ranking**.
 These games have "full" impact.
-It is assumed that the result matters for both opponents and thus they do their best to win.
+It is assumed that the result matters for both opponents and thus they do their best to win every frame.
 Most tournaments are major ranking.

 * **Minor ranking**.
 Minor ranking games have twice smaller effect than major ranking ones.
 Rating changes after playing a minor ranking game are "discounted" by a factor 0.5 compared to those observed after a major ranking game.
 In other words, winning two *minor* frames have the same effect on ratings than winning one *major* frame.
 Friendly matches as well as some nonimportant tournaments are minor ranking events.
 Under normal circumstances it is recommended to give preference to this type of games as long as players try to win.